charlehsin/docker-tutorial/kubernetes/README.md

 ## Deploy to Kubernetes

-This is to follow https://docs.docker.com/get-started/kube-deploy/.
+This is to follow [Docker - Deploy to Kubernetes](https://docs.docker.com/get-started/kube-deploy/).

 Try the following Powershell command first, as we will use this image in our deployment.